 A circadian rhythm is a natural, internal process that regulates the sleep-wake cycle and repeats on each rotation of the Earth roughly every 24 hours.
 This rhythm responds primarily to light and darkness in an organism’s environment.
 The amount of light which enters your optic nerve influences the hormones your body produces.
 When there is less light, your body produces melatonin, and you become drowsy.

 Artificial light can mess up your natural circadian rhythm.
 The light coming from lamps, phones, and TVs tell your body that it isn’t nighttime yet.
 To counter that, the Home Assistant components Flux, Circadian Light, and Adaptive Light adjust your lights to match the hue of the outside light.

 What is Flux?

-Flux has some drawbacks which have left many a user frustrated.
-Just about all of the issues experienced with
+While seemingly perfect, Flux has some drawbacks which have left many a user frustrated.
+Just about all the issues experienced with

 Flux are fixed in Circadian Lighting, making it the better option in every way.